framps/raspberryTools/README.md

 9. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab

 10. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Check whether /boot/cmdline.txt and /etc/fstab on a device match the UUIDs, PARTUUIDs or LABELs used on the device partitions.
-Option -u will synchronize the files.
-Useful when an image was cloned to another device and fails during boot.
+Option -u (update) will synchronize the files.
+Useful when an image was cloned to another device and fails during boot because of missing updates in /boot/cmdline.txt and /etc/fstab.
+With option -n (new) new UUIDs and PARTUUIDs are created on a device and /boot/cmdline.txt and /etc/fstab updated accordingly.
+Useful if somebody uses dd to clone a system to have the clone and the original in parallel mounted on a system.

 11. [raspiKernelInfo.sh](https://github.com/framps/raspberryTools/blob/master/raspiKernelInfo.sh) - Retrieve info about the running system on a Raspberry